 The shallowest soil data (0 to 5 feet interval), representing soils that would potentially be disturbed by the runway replacement project, was compared to the published Human Health Screening Levels (IRTC, January 2021).
-These screening levels are 1,260 ug/kg for PFOA and PFOS individually, and 1,300,000 ug/kg for PFBS.9 These screening levels are based on residential exposure over a lifetime (approximately 70 years).
+These screening levels are 1,260 ug/kg for PFOA and PFOS individually, and 1,300,000 ug/kg for PFBS.8 These screening levels are based on residential exposure over a lifetime (approximately 70 years).
 In an abundance of caution, the Airport applied a safety factor of 100 to account for unknowns and provide an extra measure of protection for construction workers associated with the runway project.
 This resulted in using modified Human Health Screening Levels of 12.6 ug/kg each for PFOA and PFOS, and 13,000 for PFBS in evaluating the 0 to 5-foot interval results.
 Sampling results found no concentrations of PFOA, PFOS, or PFBS above the modified more stringent Human Health Screening Levels in the 0 to 5 feet interval in any of the 28 borings.

 For soil intervals deeper than 5 feet, which would not be disturbed by construction, the ITRC Protection of Groundwater Screening Levels were used in evaluating the sampling results: PFOA (0.172 ug/kg), PFOS (0.378 ug/kg), and PFBS (130 ug/kg).
 Concentrations of these compounds were detected above their respective screening levels in 8 of the 28 borings at the deeper intervals.
 These results are consistent with previous sampling events conducted on the airfield, expand the Airport's understanding of the extent of PFAS, and support its decision to continue its PFAS investigations.

-The results of the soil sampling event were utilized in the next steps of the investigation process, including the Feasibility Study for design of a groundwater remediation system and application of best practices which were employed during the Airport's runway replacement project which occurred in the spring of 2022.
+The results of the soil sampling event were utilized in application of best practices which were employed during the Airport's runway replacement project in the spring of 2022.